The Cutest Sheep in the World? Definitely!

 Our upgrading program has produced F1, F2, F3 and F4 VBS lambs.
 This season, we were working towards F4 (94%), with success.

-We have F1, F2 and F3 lambs available for purchase.
+We have F1, F2, F3 and F4 lambs available for purchase.

-We are currently utilizing semen from our purebred ram, Davis’ Primo, Solwaybank Extra Special, Remarkable Albert, Parkdale Crackers and other lines.
-In addition to our purebred ram, we have F2, F3 and F4 lambs established as a result of our genetic upgrading plan.
+We are currently utilizing semen from several semen sources including our purebred rams, Davis’ Primo, Iowa Kosmos, Solwaybank Extra Special, Remarkable Albert, Parkdale Crackers and other lines.
+In addition to our purebred rams, we have F2, F3 and F4 lambs established as a result of our genetic upgrading plan.

 Mr Dais with VBS (2).jpg